hartvq37/geoai/README.md

-# OpenGeoAI : tools for GeoAI and remote sensing analysis (DEV)
+# OpenGeoAI : GeoAI tools for remote sensing analysis (DEV)

 Welcome to **OpenGeoAI (DEV)**!
 OpenGeoAI is a suite of tools and resources that provide access to published research and deep learning model implementations for geospatial tasks